Gynecological Cancers: Types, Symptoms, and Treatment

-The benign epithelial ovarian tumors can be cured by surgery and the malignant ones are treated by tumor cytoreductive surgery and chemotherapy.
+The benign epithelial ovarian tumours can be cured by surgery and the malignant ones are treated by tumour cytoreductive surgery and chemotherapy.
 One important point to note about epithelial ovarian cancers is that they are quite aggressive and have a tendency to recur in an advanced stage.
 In such cases, treatment is done either surgically or through chemotherapy.

-Germ cell tumor, another type of ovarian cancer, is usually seen in younger individuals and about 95% of these are curable by surgery alone while other cases may require additional chemotherapy.
-To treat germ cell tumor in young patients, fertility preservation therapy (sparing the other ovary and uterus) is usually preferred for treatment.
+Germ cell tumour, another type of ovarian cancer, is usually seen in younger individuals and about 95% of these are curable by surgery alone while other cases may require additional chemotherapy.
+To treat germ cell tumour in young patients, fertility preservation therapy (sparing the other ovary and uterus) is usually preferred for treatment.

 Rare gynecological cancers:

 Some rarer forms of gynecological cancers are:

 1. Vulvar cancer: